drujensen/blog-amethyst/README.md

 # Development

 There are several features that are still needed.
-Please send me your pull requests and I will be happy to include them.
 I am trying to keep this very simple and RoR'ish as much as possible.
 Keep that in mind when contributing.

 # Roadmap

 - Add Specs
-- Fix created_at, updated_at Date/Time
-- Add basic authentication
-- Add Mark Down capability
-- Confirm Deletes
 - Support PUT and DELETE Restful methods
 - Add Comments with has_many like syntax
 - Add Endless Paging